nst/STHTTPRequest/README.md

 ### STHTTPRequest

-_A NSURLConnection / NSURLSession wrapper for humans_
+_A NSURLSession wrapper for humans_

 ##### Simple...